Dragon (Dungeons & Dragons): Crystal dragon

-The friendly crystal dragons of Io's Blood's northern isles spend much time trying to learn about world around them.
+Crystal dragons spend much time trying to learn about world around them.
 They value friendship over all else and the treasures tend to be sentimental rather than valuable, they welcome visitors who come to them with good intentions.
+Like other benevolent dragons, the crystal dragons prefer to talk rather than fight.
 Hatchlings have glossy white scales that become more and more translucent with age.
 By the time they reach adulthood, these scales become luminescent in moonlight.
 In the full light of the day they glow with a dazzling, almost unbearable brilliance.

 Fun-loving and mischievous, crystal dragons tend to be irresponsible rulers.
-For the daily running of their domains, these dragons rely on their vassals to keep things going.
 They establish domains in the cold, open northern reaches, building castles out of snow and ice.
 They leave these castles open to the sky, for they love to watch the stars on clear, cold nights.
 The white dragon clans consider crystal dragons to be nothing more than prey, so the two types are almost always in conflict.
-The crystal dragons also have little love for the tribes of giants that live beyond the Ice Sea and often come south to enslave the small, relatively weak gem dragons.

-Like other benevolent dragons, the crystal dragons prefer to talk rather than fight.
-Even without special abilities, they can be charming and engaging to an extreme.
-Gems and metal ores are their foods of choice.

-They mate with willing partners whenever they want, as desire and need move them.
-It has also been known for crystal dragons to adopt white dragon hatchlings.
+However, it has also been known for crystal dragons to adopt white dragon hatchlings.